jakeenea51/BankSafe/README.md

-*Do not put Sample Code into this repository!
-Run any Sample Code via Eclipse.*
+*Do not put sample code into this repository!
+Run all sample code via Eclipse.*

 ## Accessing the code
 These steps only need to be done once: